 The tribe has owned the historic campus since 1990.
 Its buildings were leased to the Indian Community School until 2010 (when the school moved to Franklin) and now is known as the Wgema Campus – undergoing another major transformation.

 Greenfire Management Services handled construction of ongoing redevelopment at the campus, including a project that benefited from F.J.A.
 Christiansen Roofing Company work, noted Dan Ott, FJAC Superintendent.

 The Wgetthta Building, originally constructed in 1900, will now house the Forest County Potawatomi Executive Council, Foundation, Gaming Commission, Tribal Court, and Legal Department.
-In addition, it has three different conference/gathering rooms that can be used for a multitude of purposes.
+Also, it has three different conference/gathering rooms that can be used for a multitude of purposes.

-While the project area did not involve a very large area of square footage, it was complicated by architectural elements and the different styles of the two buildings being connected.
-Additionally, there were five different roof sections involved around the around ornate brickwork that posed flashing challenges to the FJAC team, Ott noted.
+While the project area did not involve a vast area of square footage, it was complicated by architectural elements and the different styles of the two buildings being connected.
+Additionally, there were five different roof sections involved around the round ornate brickwork that posed flashing challenges to the FJAC team, Ott noted.

 Upper portions of the roofing system included two-inch tapered insulation and EPDM membrane — with some sections in white.

 Lower roof portions were designed as green roofs and were planted with a sedum mix last fall, and include an additional cover board to handle the weight of the planting system and water it absorbs, noted Don Walter, FJAC Vice President.
 Those areas are visible from the office space.
 About 200 square feet of the space has modular planters while another 300 square feet has decorative pavers.

 Plantings remain cared for under a maintenance program, and this near west side facility stays connected to its past thanks to on-site project leadership of FJAC Service Crew Managers Don Engle and Doug Adams.